-To celebrate the 150th anniversary of the birth of Richard Strauss, we've published a post a week offering a closer look at the composer and his work.
+To celebrate the 150th anniversary of the birth of Richard Strauss, last year we published a post a week offering a closer look at the composer and his work.

 Our A-Z of Richard Strauss has examined - among other subjects - the debate over his Nazi sympathies, why he relished writing for sopranos but was less than generous to tenors, and the sneaky inclusion of yodelling in his operas.
 It was written by author and musicologist Gavin Plumley, formerly the blogger behind Entartete Musik.

 In case you missed them, here's the series in full:

 Strauss's wife inspired some of the greatest roles he wrote.

 The elder composer hugely influenced Strauss, but was critical of his fan's musical style.

 C is for Copyright

 Strauss was a fierce defender of composers' rights, and wrote a song cycle lampooning the publishing industry.